segmentio/segment-docs/src/connections/sources/catalog/libraries/mobile/ios/index.md

 ### Alias

-`alias` is how you associate one identity with another.
-This is an advanced method, but it is required to manage user identities successfully in *some* of our destinations.
+The Segment Alias method is how you associate one identity with another.
+This is an advanced method, but it is required to manage user identities successfully in some destinations.

 In [Mixpanel](/docs/connections/destinations/catalog/mixpanel/#alias) it's used to associate an anonymous user with an identified user once they sign up.
 For [KISSmetrics](/docs/connections/destinations/catalog/kissmetrics/#alias), if your user switches IDs, you can use 'alias' to rename the 'userId'.

-Example `alias` call:
+Example Alias call:

 {% codeexample %}
 {% codeexampletab Swift %}